 In my next blog post, I’ll show you how to create a custom data source and you can see how I imported Warranty Information Reporting SCCM data into the ServiceNow CMDB (steps 12 through 15).
 In my last post of this set, I’ll show you how I tested and customized the imported data using transforms and how I updated the ServiceNow computer view in order to display my imported warranty data (steps 16 through 19).

-If you have any questions about how to integrate SCCM data with ServiceNow, please feel free to contact me at @GarthMJ.
+If you have any questions about how to integrate MEMCM / SCCM data with ServiceNow, please feel free to contact me at @GarthMJ.

 See how Right Click Tools are changing the way systems are managed.